Max Property Group Trading Up 0.8% Over Last Week (MPG)

-Max Property Group (CURRENCY:MPG) traded 10.2% lower against the dollar during the 1-day period ending at 21:00 PM ET on October 10th.
-One Max Property Group coin can now be purchased for approximately $0.0109 or 0.00000023 BTC on major exchanges.
-In the last seven days, Max Property Group has traded 0.8% higher against the dollar.
-Max Property Group has a market capitalization of $2.93 million and approximately $1,377.00 worth of Max Property Group was traded on exchanges in the last 24 hours.
+Max Property Group (CURRENCY:MPG) traded 10.2% lower against the dollar during the 1 day period ending at 16:00 PM ET on October 13th.
+Over the last seven days, Max Property Group has traded up 0.8% against the dollar.
+One Max Property Group coin can currently be bought for $0.0109 or 0.00000023 BTC on cryptocurrency exchanges.
+Max Property Group has a market cap of $2.93 million and $1,377.00 worth of Max Property Group was traded on exchanges in the last day.

 SHA-256